mantidproject/documents/Design/Instrument-2.0/design-notes.md

 The primary focus of this document is to describe and design the top level interface to the `InstrumentTree`.
 How will the clients of the `Instrument` access the information they need?
 How will the performance issues associated with fast reads be addressed?

+The `InstrumentTree` (see below) is our recent attempt to radically redesign how the instrument is put together to mitigate problems regarding copies and reads.

+The `InstrumentTree` and it's subcomponents do not directly address the issue of how the `Workspace` should interact with the geometric aspects of the Instrument.
+Major current issues are:

+* The storage of non-geometric data (masking) on the geometric components
+* Complex Mappings between data (workspace, spectrucm) ids and detector indexes.
+A related fundamental issue is how might one perform a fast loop over selected detector information from the `Workspace`.
+* Fast access to commonly used, derived geometric information, `L2` for example.

 ## Overview

 - Copy-on-write `InstrumentTree`, similar to the [prototype](https://github.com/DMSC-Instrument-Data/instrument-prototype).
 The design of this component is not the core focus of this document.